DIAGNijmegen/website-content/content/pages/highlights/lobe-segmentation-2020.md

 [member/xie-weiyi] and colleagues argue that contextual information is critically important for accurate delineation of pulmonary lobes, especially when the lungs are severely affected by diseases such as COVID-19 or COPD.
 They propose a contextual two-stage U-net (CTSU-Net) that leverages global context by introducing a first stage in which the receptive field encompasses the entire scan and by using a novel non-local neural network module.

 With a limited amount of training data available from COVID-19 subjects, [member/xie-weiyi] et al initially train and validate CTSU-Net on a cohort of 5000 subjects from the COPDGene study (4000 for training and 1000 for evaluation).
 Using the models pretrained on COPDGene,  transfer learning  was applied to retrain and evaluate CTSU-Net on 204 COVID-19 subjects (104 for retraining and 100 for evaluation).
 Experimental results show that CTSU-Net outperforms state-of-the-art baselines and performs robustly on cases with incomplete fissures and severe lung infection due to COVID-19.
-The algorithm is now available on <a href="https://grand-challenge.org/algorithms/">Grand Challenge</a>, where users are free to use the agorithm on their own data sets.
+The algorithm is now available on <a href="https://grand-challenge.org/algorithms/">Grand Challenge</a>, where users are free to use the algorithm on their own data sets.

 ![Results automated pulmonary lobe segmentation in COVID-19 patients]({static}/images/news/lobe_segmentation_II.png)